duckyfuz/treehouse/README.md

 # treehouse - allow kampong spirit to take root
 ### building a community that will never leaf anybody behind

-In the heart of Singapore's history lies a treasured concept - the kampong spirit.
+In the heart of Singapore's history lies a treasured concept - the [kampong spirit](https://www.nas.gov.sg/archivesonline/blastfromthepast/kampungspirit).
 Imagine a time when tight-knit communities flourished, fostering unity and genuine connections within their "kampungs," or villages.
+Back then, residents in a kampong shared collective responsibility for one another, creating a supportive and caring environment.
+Neighbours became like extended family members, building lasting bonds and friendships that instilled a strong sense of belonging and connectedness to the community.

-But in today's fast-paced, modern world, this cherished essence faces a daunting challenge - urbanization, technology, and individualism are eroding the very fabric of community bonds.
+However, in today's fast-paced and modernized world, this cherished spirit faces a daunting challenge - urbanization, technology, and individualism are [eroding the very fabric of community bonds](https://dr.ntu.edu.sg/handle/10356/78543).
+The close ties that once defined Singapore's cultural heritage are being put to the test.

-Can we reclaim the kampong spirit and revive the sense of togetherness that once defined Singapore's cultural heritage?
+The question arises: Can we reclaim the kampong spirit and revive the sense of togetherness that once defined Singapore's identity?
+While the challenges are real, the essence of the kampong spirit continues to resonate, offering hope for a future where unity and genuine connections transcend the barriers of modernity.

 ## ✌🏼 The Solution.

-[treehouse](https://dev.d1ykjigyeh5h3.amplifyapp.com/) offers a practical solution to address this challenge.
-Users can easily post and discover activities, encouraging communal interaction.
-By facilitating photo exchanges post-event, treehouse fosters a sense of togetherness.
+[treehouse](https://dev.d1ykjigyeh5h3.amplifyapp.com/) offers an innovative solution to revive the kampong spirit in the face of modern challenges - users can effortlessly post and discover activities, fostering a vibrant platform for communal interaction.
+The emphasis on photo exchanges after events further strengthen the sense of togetherness and shared experiences among participants.

-Technology does not have to be the downfall of the kampong spirit.
-Instead, it can play a vital role in reviving the community.
+This technological approach breaks down barriers to community engagement and demonstrates that technology can be a powerful tool in reviving and nurturing the essence of the kampong spirit, preserving Singapore's rich cultural heritage for generations to come.

 ### 🏃‍♂️ The Motivation

-I longed for simpler times when I could easily meet friends at the [void deck](https://en.wikipedia.org/wiki/Void_deck) for a simple game of soccer.
-I wanted an easy way to coordinate events with others living in my apartment to ensure that busy schedules would never be the reason we missed a game ever again.
+I yearned for simpler times when I could easily meet friends at the [void deck](https://en.wikipedia.org/wiki/Void_deck) for a casual game of soccer.
+Now, coordinating events with fellow [HDB flat](https://www.thearcadiaonline.com/what-is-hdb-housing-and-how-does-it-work/#:~:text=HDB%20housing%20is%20a%20system,prices%20for%20rent%20or%20purchase.)
+(Singapore's take on public housing) residents seems like a challenge amidst everybody's busy schedules, and I longed for a solution that would ensure we would never miss out on our shared passion again.

-When I discovered the Hashnode AWS hackathon, I saw the perfect opportunity to bring my vision to life.
-(While creating my first-ever full-stack app!)
-Simultaneously, I wanted to gain more experience with [Amazon Web Service](https://aws.amazon.com) - the most popular cloud service worldwide.
+When I discovered the Hashnode AWS hackathon, I saw the perfect opportunity to bring my vision to life while embarking on the exhilarating journey of creating my very first full-stack app.
+Simultaneously, I wanted to gain more experience with [Amazon Web Service](https://aws.amazon.com) - the most popular cloud service worldwide, renowned for its reliability, scalability and global presence.

 ### 🏡 About treehouse